Owen-Allen/-bookstore/instructions/deployment.md

 5. Tested Access
-    -once you import pg in your server.js file, you can connect to the client with the following simple code: const { Client } = require('pg');
+    -once you import pg in your server.js file, you can connect to the client with the following simple code:
+        //import the postgres library
+        const { Client } = require('pg');
+        //define the client
         const client = new Client({
             connectionString: process.env.DATABASE_URL,
             ssl: {
                 rejectUnauthorized: false
             }
         });
+        //open the connection
         client.connect();

     - all queries are done with client.query("stringrepresentingquery") like the example below: client.query('SELECT * FROM student;', (err, res) => {
             if (err) throw err;